Jmipar-k/lora-dinov2/README.md

 A repo for fine-tuning DINOv2 using LoRA layers for multi-class classification

 ## Setup Conda Environment
-I recommend using conda for setting up environments!
+Using conda for environmental setup is recommended!

 ```bash
 # Clone this repository into current path